 By Anthony Belli

-During his lifetime James W Marshall had become a living legend as the “discoverer of gold” in California.
-When Marshall died in 1885 it was a black man, his friend Andrew Monroe of Coloma who buried him.
-Andrew’s story begins with a slave woman named Nancy Gooch of Missouri, she was his mother.
+During his lifetime James W Marshall became a living legend as the “discoverer of gold” in California.
+When Marshall died in 1885, a black man, his friend Andrew Monroe of Coloma, buried him.
+Andrew’s story begins with a slave woman named Nancy Gooch of Missouri; she was his mother.

-In 1849 Nancy gave birth to Andrew whom she left almost immediately behind in Missouri while she continued on to California with her masters arriving here that same year during the fervor of the Gold Rush.
+In 1849 Nancy gave birth to Andrew, whom she left almost immediately behind in Missouri.
+She continued on to California with her masters arriving here that same year during the fervor of the Gold Rush.
 Nancy soon realized her freedom as the miners would not tolerate slave or peon labor in the diggings.
-California was admitted into the Union the following year joining as a free state in 1850, by that time Gooch had been self-employed for nearly a year as a laundress and domestic for the miners.
+California was admitted into the Union the following year, joining as a free state in 1850; by that time, Gooch had been self-employed for nearly a year as a laundress and domestic for the miners.

-Sarah Ellen gave birth to nine children, two died at birth, the family is buried in the Coloma Pioneer Cemetery.
-Beginning at the Marshall Monument in Coloma the Monroe Ridge Trail is named to honor this pioneer family.
+Sarah Ellen gave birth to nine children; two died at birth, and the family is buried in the Coloma Pioneer Cemetery.
+Beginning at the Marshall Monument in Coloma, the Monroe Ridge Trail is named to honor this pioneer family.

 Mrs. Ellen Mason was an early arrival in the diggings and one of the first women on the Georgetown Divide.
-Born a slave she became a free woman in 1849 and came west with thousands of others to man the California Gold Rush.
-Mrs. Mason worked long hours as a laundress for the miners who always paid in gold.
-In time she purchased her two sisters out of slavery whereupon all three settled in Georgetown.
-Mason remained a resident here until moving to Oakland in 1878, wherein 1908 she died at the age of 96.
+Born a slave, she became a free woman in 1849 and came west with thousands of others to man the California Gold Rush.
+Mrs. Mason worked long hours as a laundress for the miners, who always paid in gold.
+In time she purchased her two sisters out of slavery, at which point all three settled in Georgetown.
+Mason remained a resident here until moving to Oakland in 1878, wherein, in 1908, she died at the age of 96.

-Suspected by many in his wife’s slaying Addison lived under a cloud of suspicion, two years after the death of Florence he shot and killed a man on Main Street, Placerville, after being stabbed three times in an unprovoked attack.
-Although arrested he was released as officers believe he had acted in self-defense.
+Suspected by many in his wife’s slaying, Addison lived under a cloud of suspicion; two years after the death of Florence, he shot and killed a man on Main Street, Placerville, after being stabbed three times in an unprovoked attack.
+Although arrested, he was released as officers believed he had acted in self-defense.

-During those 20 years from Florence’s death in 1871 until Riley confessed to the crime on his deathbed in 1891, Tiree relocated to Ringgold where he married his second wife, and developed a successful vineyard, he kept the school stocked up on cut firewood, and the couple attended all community social gatherings.
-His second wife worked at the Governor’s Mansion for the First Lady frequently and was a midwife in the Ringgold area.
+During those 20 years from Florence’s death in 1871, until Riley confessed to the crime on his deathbed in 1891, Tiree relocated to Ringgold, where he married his second wife and developed a successful vineyard; he kept the school stocked up on cut firewood.
+The couple attended all community social gatherings.
+His second wife frequently worked at the Governor’s Mansion for the First Lady and was a midwife in the Ringgold area.

-The family settled in Placerville and owned the land where the Post Office sits today, along with a number of rental properties that provided them with an income.
-He is recognized as having built a church in this same area which sat an all-black congregation.
-From slavery to the frontier, black men and women pioneers came to these very Sierra foothills to make a better life for themselves, and to share in the American dream.
+The family settled in Placerville and owned the land where the Post Office sits today, along with several rental properties that provided them with an income.
+He is recognized as having built a church in this same area with an all-black congregation.
+From slavery to the frontier, black men and women pioneers came to these very Sierra foothills to make a better life for themselves and to share in the American dream.

 About the Author: Anthony M. Belli is a native of California currently living in the Sierras of El Dorado County.
 Having a background in law enforcement, he was the youngest police chief in Oregon history.
-Now, Belli is a recognized historian, writer, and lecturer on the California Gold Rush, and serves on the research staff for the El Dorado County Museum.
-He has been featured in a number of television shows, writes for Lost Treasure Magazine, wrote the book Mysteries of Tahoe – Lost Treasure, and is currently working on a second book.
+Now, Belli is a recognized historian, writer, and lecturer on the California Gold Rush and serves on the research staff for the El Dorado County Museum.
+He has been featured in several television shows, writes for Lost Treasure Magazine, wrote the book Mysteries of Tahoe – Lost Treasure, and is currently working on a second book.